RobinsAviary/csound-odin/README.md

 These bindings were generated with [odin-c-bindgen](https://github.com/karl-zylinski/odin-c-bindgen).

+Currently these bindings only support Windows.
+Feel free to open a PR or fork to add more support, though!

 ## How to use

 Put the `csound` folder in the `shared` directory of your Odin installation.
 This will make the library available for import globally via `shared:csound`.